Staging and Grading Cancer in Dogs

 The advantage of staging and grading is that it helps you and your veterinarian understand your dog’s predicted lifespan and the best treatment options.
 It also informs us what to expect for quality of life.

-That said, flexibility and an open mind are essential both for the guardian and the veterinary team when dealing with cancer.
+That said, flexibility and an open mind are essential for the guardian and the veterinary team when dealing with cancer.

 There are also times when full staging or grading is not available or is not the best choice for you or your dog.
 In these cases, treatment and diagnostics may be tailored to accommodate individual circumstances.

 In the end, you are the boss, and you know your dog best.
 Asking questions about what tests seem necessary and which could be skipped is not a sign that you don’t love your dog.
+It’s a sign that you are taking a practical approach balanced with all the love you hold for your dog, and their place in your family.

 1. Cancer staging fact sheet.
 Virginia Tech Animal Cancer Care and Research Center. https://cancercare.vetmed.vt.edu/content/dam/cancercare_vetmed_vt_edu/documents/cancer-fact-sheets/cancer_staging_fact_sheet.pdf.
 Accessed April 27, 2023.